SimonFM/Distributed-File-System/README.md

 1. File System
   - All my files are stored on File Servers called Nodes and also on my replicated Nodes.
   - They are able to perfrom READ, WRITE and DELETE operations.
+  - The operations are not done automatically when a user closes a file.
+They need to specify which command they want to perfom via a command line terminal which can be seen the client side
 2. Directory Service
   - Tells the client which node the file is located on
   - Each unique file is mapped to a different file server (via round robin, this isn't the most ideal solution but it does ensure fairness as each node will be garunteed a file).
 Different files are distinguished by the their file name.
 So each file needs to have a unique name, this also means that files with the same name will not be on the same server.